CommE2E/comm/docs/dev_environment.md

 If you end up installing a macOS update you should go through the Apache configuration section again, as your Apache config in `httpd.conf` may have been restored to the default.

-## MySQL
+## MariaDB

-Next we’ll set up a MySQL user and a fresh database.
-We’ll start by opening up a MySQL console.
+Next we’ll set up a MariaDB user and a fresh database.
+We’ll start by opening up a console using the `mysql` command.

 ```
 mysql -u root -p
 ```

-Type in the MySQL root password you set up previously when prompted.
+Type in the MariaDB root password you set up previously when prompted.
 Then, we’ll go ahead and create an empty database.

 ```
 CREATE DATABASE comm;